msalmannaqvi/Lab-Project-Assignment-2-Building-a-Cloud-Native-App-for-Best-Buy/README.md

 ### Application Diagram

-Below is the logical architecture of the application:
+Below is the logical architecture of  application:

 ![Application Architecture](assets/lab-assignment-2.png)